jbergstroem/mariadb-alpine/README.md

 [![](https://images.microbadger.com/badges/version/jbergstroem/mariadb-alpine.svg)](https://microbadger.com/images/jbergstroem/mariadb-alpine) [![](https://images.microbadger.com/badges/image/jbergstroem/mariadb-alpine.svg)](https://microbadger.com/images/jbergstroem/mariadb-alpine)

 Here's another MariaDB container based on [Alpine Linux][1].
-It's opinionated and trades tools and functionality for disk size/startup speed.
+It's opinionated: trade tools and functionality for startup speed/disk size.
 See it as a small, quick-to-get-going development edition.

 I intend to keep this up to date, building a new container on each new MariaDB release, meaning `:latest` actually mean latest as well as having the comfort of staying with `10.1.26` should you prefer.

-In addition to this, the versioning will also try to stay close to $current Alpine Linux version, meaning should `3.7` be released; this versioning will additionally be updated.

 [1]: https://alpinelinux.org